What Is Differential Fluid?

-Every part on a car serves a purpose to keep it moving while on the road.
-The differential is a key player that works to apply torque (a rotational force) to the drive wheels.
-Whether the car is front-wheel drive, rear-wheel drive or all-wheel drive, the differential is needed.
+Every part of a car engine serves a purpose to keep it moving while on the road.
+The differential is a key component in a car that helps deliver torque to the drive wheels while allowing them to turn at different speeds during a turn.
+Whether the car is front-wheel drive, rear-wheel drive or all-wheel drive, the differential is necessary.

-How did the differential get its name?
-The root word of differential is different.
+What does a differential do?
 The differential is a system that allows the drive wheels to turn at different speeds, which is required when the car is negotiating a turn.
-In a turn, the outside wheel must travel farther, which means it must travel faster than the inside wheels.
+In a turn, the outside wheel must travel farther, which means it must rotate faster than the inside wheels.

 These smaller gears are often referred to as spider gears, which are made up of another set of pinion gears and the side gears.
 It is this set of gears that supplies the differential action.
 Following the power flow inside the differential, the pinion gear drives the ring gear, which rotates the carrier.

-The carrier then drives the smaller pinon gears, which in turn drive the side gears.
+The carrier then drives the smaller pinion gears, which in turn drive the side gears.
 The drive axles are splined into the side gears, which then drive the wheels.

 The differential is found in the front- or rear-axle assembly on all late-model cars and trucks.
 In all-wheel drive (AWD) applications, there will also be a center differential driving both front- and rear-axle assemblies.